 Applications for entry to the programme are evaluated against the stated entry and selection criteria, published annually on the Ara website and in programme brochures.

-The maximum period of time to complete the programme is six years.
-Any extension to this period would require a written application from the Portfolio Manager or delegate to the Faculty Group.
+The maximum period of time to complete the programme is five (5) years.
+Any extension to this period is by approval of the Faculty Dean.